natebosch16/wrinklyninja.github.io/puphpet/README.md

 * Set the private key file path to `<virtual machine path>\puphpet\files\dot\ssh\id_rsa.ppk`.
 The setting can be found under Connection->SSH->Auth.

 To save the settings, enter a name into the "Saved Sessions text box, and click the "Save" button.
 Then click "Open" to start an SSH session.
 When prompted to `login as: `, enter `vagrant`.

-You will need to access the virtual machine in order to install PHP dependencies and run unit tests (which aren't yet implemented).